 This had happened recently when Moz updated their DA score.
 Tons of link farms went below the quality score and got blacklisted by agencies that do guest posting.
 So this is a reality.

 Most of the link farms just don’t consider the quality of the content that goes into the site.
-Some doesn’t even mind publishing content that is totally irrelevant.
-In a majority of the cases, these sites publish content that are spun, which makes in very low quality.
-Additionally, the focus keyword are artificially placed within the content.
+Some don’t even mind publishing content that is totally irrelevant.
+In a majority of the cases, these sites publish content that is spun, which makes it very low quality.
+Additionally, the focus keyword is artificially placed within the content.
 This is all signals for Google to demote the site for spammy practices.

-To make it more easy consider link farm as a complete blackhat SEO technique and guest post farms as a greyhat SEO technique.
-According to me both these strategies are scary for website owners.
+To make it more easy consider link farm as a complete blackhat SEO technique and guest post farms as a grey hat SEO technique.
+According to me, both of these strategies are scary for website owners.

 Time Stamp: 06:46-08:51